asiresearch/BlueMO-V3/README.md

-# BlueMO-V3: An Extensive Dataset of Mathematical Olympiad Problems from the Celebrated Little Blue Book Series
+# BlueMO-V3: An Extensive Dataset of Mathematical Olympiad Problems

 **BlueMO-V3** is an extensive and challenging dataset featuring a comprehensive collection of mathematical olympiad problems and their detailed solutions.
 This dataset is meticulously curated from the highly respected **"Little Blue Book" (小蓝书) series (Third Edition)**, a renowned and indispensable resource for students in China preparing for rigorous national and international mathematical competitions.